sunserifstudio/upvote-flow/README.md

 ## What is Upvote Flow?

-Upvote Flow is a toolkit for Google Forms that lets your group, your friends or colleagues, share their ideas and upvote others' ideas all in the same form.
-After a user submits an idea or upvotes other users' ideas, then the form shows the number of votes for an idea or the new idea.
+Upvote Flow is a toolkit for Google Forms that lets your group, whether it's your friends or colleagues, share their ideas and upvote others all within the same form.
+After one user submits an idea, then the form updates showing the new idea ready for voting.
+After another user upvotes an idea, the form shows the updated number of upvotes for that idea.

 ### Three Step Process
 - Set up your Google Form with the Upvote Flow toolkit